YourFriendCaspian/install-nextcloud/README.md

 The only precondition for this script is to use Ubuntu 16.04.4 LTS 64Bit as your server OS.

-If you have configured your Nextcloud afterwards in your preferred browser issue the second script called "optimizations.sh" to  optimize your Nextcloud instance (cache, previews, cron etc.) and install & configure fail2ban with ufw to harden your Nextcloud.
+If you have configured your Nextcloud in your preferred browser issue the second script called "optimizations.sh" to optimize your Nextcloud instance (cache, previews, cron etc.) and install & configure fail2ban with ufw to harden your Nextcloud instance.

 Cheers, Carsten Rieger IT-Services